 This section contains information on how we assess the proportional nature of the benefit assessment when considering applications

-The benefit to New Zealand test is set out in section 16A of the Act.1 If the relevant land is or includes non-urban land that, in area (either alone or together with any associated land) exceeds 5 hectares, this benefit needs to be, or must likely be, substantial and identifiable.
+The benefit to New Zealand test is set out in section 16A of the Overseas Investment Act 2005.
+If the relevant land is or includes non-urban land that, in area (either alone or together with any associated land) exceeds 5 hectares, this benefit needs to be, or must likely be, substantial and identifiable.

 Section 3 of the Act acknowledges that it is a privilege for overseas persons to own or control sensitive New Zealand assets.
 It is a greater privilege for an overseas person to own or control high value sensitive New Zealand assets than lower value sensitive assets.
-We therefore consider that the higher the value of the assets being acquired (and the greater the privilege it is to own and control those assets), the greater the level of benefit that is required to meet the benefit tests.
-For example, more benefit is required to acquire a 1,000 hectare orchard than a 50 hectare orchard, all other factors being the same.
+We consider that the higher the value of the assets being acquired, the greater the privilege it is to own and control those assets, and the greater the level of benefit that is required to meet the benefit test.
+This means, for example, more benefit is required to acquire a 1,000-hectare orchard than a 50-hectare orchard, all other factors being the same.

-Some points to consider when determining the value of the sensitive New Zealand assets being acquired, include:
+Some points we consider when determining the value of the sensitive New Zealand assets being acquired, include:

-- whether the land includes or adjoins features such as the foreshore or historic heritage;
+- whether the land includes or adjoins features such as a marine and coastal area or historic heritage

 - the nature of the interest being acquired (temporary or permanent).

-These considerations are not exhaustive and no particular consideration is determinative.
-Rather, each investment is assessed on its own merits and the specific facts that relate to it.
+These considerations are not exhaustive, and no single factor is determinative.
+Each investment is assessed on its own merits and the specific facts that relate to it.